kgrid/specs/docs/runtimes.md

 - **Height**: ft/in or cm
 - **Weight**: lbs or kilos

 The answers to these questions are submitted, a calculation is performed, and a score from 1-10, along with a categorization of low, medium, or high risk, is returned.
-This same ***risk model*** could be reused in many ways—a web app for the public, embedded in an EHR system, as a small app for a counseling dietitian.
+This same ***risk model*** could be reused in many ways—a web app for the public, embedded in an EHR system, or as a small desktop app for a counseling dietitian.

 Consider also that the code for this risk model could be written in almost any computer language.
 It might have been done on paper once, then in a spreadsheet, then in Javascript for a web application.
-Maybe the researcher who developed the model for the ADA runs retrospective risk analysis on a batch of patients using the same model coded in Python or R. As simple as the code would likely be, we assume that some testing and validation was done; it might be important to reuse the very same code as near as possible to avoid introducing bugs.
+Maybe the researcher who developed the model for the ADA runs retrospective risk analyses on batches of patients using the same model coded in Python or R. As simple as the code would likely be, we assume that some testing and validation was done; it might be important to reuse the very same code as near as possible to avoid introducing bugs.
 It might be that the implementer planning a new use of the model is simply more comfortable writing code in a particular language.

 As mentioned, the Activator is the Kgrid component responsible for loading KOs, deploying payloads, and routing requests to the KO's services, but the actual code or payload runs in a separate, independent ***runtime***.
 As much as possible there are no restrictions on the type or use of a particular runtime; if the code runs in Python or Node.js without the Kgrid, it should run unchanged with the Kgrid.
 Wrapping the payload in a Knowledge Object and using a Kgrid Activator to handle deployment and request routing is a value-add, rather than a requirement.